Archie9010/Blog/README.md

 # Beautiful Castles

-Welcome to [Blog ](https://blog-archie.herokuapp.com) A virtual place where we can share our experiences and learn from one another.
+Welcome to [Blog ](https://blog-archie.herokuapp.com) A place where we can share our experiences and learn from one another.
 Encourages freedom of speech and open discussion to spark new ideas.
 Helps build friendships with people from all around the world, and make new ones along the way.Blog about anything that interests you, whether it's travel, food or hobbies it's up to you!
 Our blog is a place for people of all walks of life to come together and share their stories.
 Share your thoughts with complete freedom, without fear.
 It's a safe space for everyone.
 Building friendships and traveling the world is just one of the amazing things we do.
 We are all about nourishing our minds and bodies, so you can find posts about food, hobbies or even mindfulness for your mental health!

 ![mockup]()